ALEIAGTH/react-native-guest-survey-sdk/README.md

 yarn add react-native-guest-survey-sdk
 ```

-If you have yarn scripts enabled, dont forget to run <mark style="background-color: lightgrey">yarn</mark> to install the dependancies automatically.
+If you have yarn scripts enabled, don't forget to run <mark style="background-color: lightgrey">yarn</mark> to install the dependencies automatically.

 As for iOS installation, disable flipper and add <mark style="background-color: lightgrey">use_frameworks!</mark> in the target of the podfile.
 Before reading running the module, make sure to read [iOS](#iOSHeader) and [Android](#andHeader) sections below for in depth configuration before you can run the module